BIKASH1002/Smart-Outreach-Tool/README.md

 ## Conclusion

 The Smart Outreach Tool simplifies the process of creating personalized cold emails, improving outreach efficiency for businesses.
-With A/B testing and theme switching, users can tailor their approach and increase engagement with potential clients.
+With A/B testing, users can tailor their approach and increase engagement with potential clients.
 Its clean architecture and real-time rendering make it a reliable and effective solution for professional outreach efforts.

 </div>